 Undergraduate students in this program study at Grand Valley's Allendale Campus.Format: Face To Face

-Students may study a variety of topics, including:
+Students take courses in a variety of disciplines, including:

 - Social work

 LGBTQ studies minors can apply their education to careers in:

 - Health professions